collective/Products.SimpleGroupsManagement/README.rst

 Right now in Plone you can make this playing with the (**Plone Site Setup: Users and Groups**).
 Even playing with this permission is impossible to limit the group on which a member (or group) can manage.

-This product adds a minimal configuration, a member of the site (or all members in a group) will be able to manage which users are part of a group.
+This product adds a minimal configuration, a member of the site (or all members in a group) **will be able to manage which users are part of a group**.

 You only need to go to the "*Groups management proxy settings*" settings panel.
 You need to insert a set of strings like...